Our Students' Views

 The teaching approaches, specific content and methods of delivery and of formative assessment may vary between teachers in order to meet the needs of the learners in each group.
 We believe each group deserves a bespoke experience that pivots on the unique relationship between learner and teacher.

-At Key Stage 2, pupils follow the National Curriculum where they are introduced to a range of texts from non-fiction, John Rocco, Dylan Thomas, Lewis Carroll through to Philippa Pearce, Carol Ann Duffy, Amy Wilson, they are introduced to Shakespeare and a range of poetry to name but a few.
+At Key Stage 2, pupils follow the National Curriculum where they are introduced to a range of texts from non-fiction linked through the thematic concept of journeys.
+We explore texts by Catherine Johnstone, Dylan Thomas, Lewis Carroll through to Philippa Pearce, Alex Bell, Amy Wilson, Ross Welford, they are introduced to Shakespeare and a range of poetry to name but a few.

 At Key Stage 3, pupils follow the National Curriculum and study a range of areas comprising of fiction, non-fiction, media, creative writing, poetry, shared novel, Beowulf, Chaucer and Shakespeare.